OpenEvalProject/evals/manuscripts/elife-41152/v2/manuscript.md

 The OFC is also involved in encoding the subjective reward value of associated choices (Conen and Padoa-Schioppa, 2015; Rolls, 2004; Tremblay and Schultz, 1999).
 However, in our task correct actions (choosing left/right) led to the same reward (i.e., 3 drops of water), suggesting, in agreement with findings in an odor guided task (Feierstein et al., 2006), that OFC neurons could encode spatiomotor variables, such as Choice and Movement direction, even for actions with the same reward value.
 Our results both confirm and extend these findings by further demonstrating that OFC neurons could represent decision-variables in a task guided by the intensity of sucrose.
 We posit that OFC may act as a hub that represents decision-variables regardless of the type of sensory input used to guide goal-directed behaviors.
 The OFC is a brain area well suited to perform this function since it receives connections from sensory areas related to olfactory, gustatory, visual, and somatosensory processing (Cavada et al., 2000).

-## Concluding remark
+### Concluding remark

 We found evidence that in animals trained to identify sucrose intensity the taste system uses a compact and distributed code to represent its perceived intensity.
 Moreover, the perceived intensity of sucrose and the decision-variables associated with the discrimination task can be fully reconstructed from a small population of neurons in the pIC, aIC, and OFC.

 ## Materials and methods

-## Chemicals
+### Chemicals

 Sucrose was reagent-grade chemical quality purchased from Sigma-Aldrich (Mexico City, Mexico).
 It was dissolved in distilled water and used the following concentrations 3, 4.75, 7.5, 11.75, and 18 wt/vol%.
 Solutions were prepared fresh every other day.
 They were maintained under refrigeration, and they were used at room temperature.

-## Subjects
+### Subjects

 We used 28 male Sprague-Dawley rats weighing 300–320 g at the beginning of the experiment, and by the end of recordings, their weights were 412.3 ± 8 g.
 Animals were individually housed in standard laboratory cages in a temperature-controlled (22 ± 1°C) room with a 12:12 h light-dark cycle (lights were on 0700 and off at 1900).
 All procedures were approved by the CINVESTAV Institutional Animal Care and Use Committee.
 During experiments, rats were given ad libitum access to tap water for 30 min after testing.
 Chow food (PicoLab Rodent Diet 20, St. Louis, MO, USA) was always available in their homecage.
 All experiments were performed in the late light period from 1400 to 1900 h since at this period rats were more alert and motivated to work.

-## Behavioral equipment
+### Behavioral equipment

 Animals were trained in four identical standard operant conditioning chambers of internal dimensions 30.5 × 24.1×21.0 cm (Med Associates Inc, VT, USA).
 The front panel of each chamber was equipped with one central and two laterals V-shaped licking ports with a photobeam sensor to register individual licks (Med Associates Inc, VT, USA).
 Each port had a licking spout that consisted of either one (for lateral ports) or a bundle of up to 6 (for the central port) blunted needles (20-gauge) that were carefully sanded and glued at the tip of a stainless-steel sipper tube.
 Each needle was connected to a solenoid valve (Parker, Ohio, USA) via a silicon tube.
 The volume of the drop was adjusted before each session and maintained by using an individual and constant air pressure system (Perez et al., 2013).
 On the rear panel, there was an ambiance white noise amplifier with a speaker that was turned on in all the sessions.
 Chambers were enclosed in a ventilated sound-attenuating cubicle.
 Experimental events were controlled and registered by a computer via a Med Associates interface (Med Associates Inc, VT, USA).

-## Sucrose intensity discrimination task
+### Sucrose intensity discrimination task

 All subjects were trained in a ‘Yes/No’ psychophysical task (Stüttgen et al., 2011) to emit a response by either going left or right based on the concentration of a 10 µL sucrose cue (Low 3% or High 18 wt%).
 For trained animals, the task comprises four epochs: Return, Stimulus, Response, and Outcome.
 The outline of a trial is depicted in Figure 1A.
 A trial began when trained subjects moved from either lateral port to return the central spout; this epoch was named Return.
 Once in the central port, the rats were required to lick the empty spout a variable number of times (between two or three) to receive a 10 µL drop of either 3 or 18 wt% sucrose (hereafter Cue-D).
 Rats could give additional empty licks after Cue-D delivery.
 These empty licks were used as a measure of the palatability oromotor responses elicited by sucrose (Perez et al., 2013).
 The time elapsed from Cue-D delivery to the last lick in the central spout was designated as the Stimulus epoch.
 Subsequently, subjects had to move to either the Low or High sucrose-associated port (Response epoch) and emit, at least, one dry lick.
 If the response was correct, subsequent licks delivered three drops of water as a reward, while incorrect choices briefly turned off and on the lights during 50 ms (at the second dry lick) and subsequent licks were without a reward.
 The Outcome port comprises the interval where rats were licking in the lateral spout.
 The learning criterion was set at ≥80% correct responses during four consecutive sessions.

 Importantly, a drop of water was not delivered at the central port as a washout because in a pilot study we found that rats did not learn the task despite extensive training (>50 sessions).
 We speculate that this was due to an imbalance in the reward value between the licking ports.
 Specifically, the reward value of one drop of water +one drop of sucrose (3 or 18 wt%) at the central spout seems to be higher than the value of 3 drops of water delivered at the lateral spouts.
 The inclusion of a water washout failed to motivate rats and induced learning and thus the water washout, at central spout, was no longer used.

-## Generalization sessions
+### Generalization sessions

 Once the animals learned to discriminate between Low (3 wt%) and High (18 wt%) sucrose by getting at least 80% of the trials correct, the generalization sessions were introduced.
 Generalization sessions were composed of 20% of the trials (80% were of discrimination trials).
 These trials were like discrimination trials with the exception that after at least two discrimination trials subjects received a drop of either 0, 3, 4.75, 7.5, 11.75, or 18 wt% sucrose.
 In these trials, no reward was delivered after choosing either lateral spout (and in the second dry lick, the lights turned briefly on and off for 50 ms, signaling that no reward will be delivered).
 Discrimination and generalization sessions were interleaved, such that a generalization session occurred if at least one discrimination session with ≥80% correct responses took place the day before.
 This procedure avoids impairment of task performance.

 Since no statistical differences in task performance were found among groups, behavioral data were collapsed across subjects for the three brain regions recorded.
 For discrimination sessions, the percent correct responses were obtained by counting the number of trials for Low or High that subjects responded to the correct associated choice spout, divided by the total number of trials.
 To determine if performance was affected by electrode implantation, the average performance of the five sessions pre- and post-surgery were compared using a paired t-test (Figure 1).
 For generalization sessions, the percent responses given to the High concentration spout was plotted, and a sigmoid function was fitted to obtain the psychometric function.
 Likewise, surgery effects over generalization sessions were evaluated by comparing the average performance for all these sessions before and after surgery with a paired t-test.
 The time spent licking in the central port for each concentration (Cue-D +Cue G trials) during generalization sessions were collapsed and compared using a one-way ANOVA, and a Dunnett post hoc confirmed differences against sucrose 3 wt% Cue-D trials.
 As well, the time spent during the Return and Response epochs for each movement direction (left or right), and during the Outcome epoch for reinforced and unreinforced trials, were collapsed and compared using an unpaired t-test.

-## Surgery and histology
+### Surgery and histology

 Once animals achieved the learning criterion and at least three consecutive generalization sessions were tested, then we proceeded to implant a custom-made 16 tungsten wires (35 µm diameter) each arranged in a 4 × 4 (1 mm2) multielectrode array.
 The array was implanted in the posterior Insula (pIC; n = 11), in the anterior Insula (aIC; n = 8) and the orbitofrontal cortex (OFC, n = 9).
 All subjects were anesthetized using ketamine (70 mg/kg, i.p.) and xylazine (20 mg/kg, i.p.).
 The rats were put in a stereotaxic apparatus where a midline sagittal scalp incision was made to expose the skull and to put two holding screws.
 A third screw soldered to a silver wire that served as an electrical ground for recordings was inserted above the cerebellum (Gutierrez et al., 2010).
 A craniotomy in the left hemisphere was made to implant an electrode array in one of the following sites: posterior IC (AP: +1.0 to +1.4 mm, ML: +5.2 mm from bregma, DV: −4.4 to −4.7 mm ventral to dura), anterior IC (AP: +1.6 to +2.3 mm, ML: +5.2 mm from bregma, DV: −4.6 to −4.7 mm ventral to dura) or OFC (AP: +3.5 mm, ML: +3.2 mm from bregma; DV: −4.4 mm ventral to dura).
 Dental acrylic was applied to cement the electrode array to the screws.
 The rats were given intraperitoneal enrofloxacin (0.4 ml/kg) and ketoprofen (45 mg/kg) for three days after surgery and were allowed to recover for one week.
 After the completion of the experiments, subjects were deeply anesthetized with an overdose of pentobarbital sodium (150 kg/mg, i.p.) where they were transcardially perfused with PBS (1x) followed by 4% paraformaldehyde.
 Brains were removed, stored for one day in 4% paraformaldehyde and posteriorly were changed to a 30 vol./vol.% sucrose/PBS solution.
 Brains were sectioned in 40 µm coronal slices, and they were stained with cresyl violet to visualize the location of electrode tips.

-## Electrophysiology
+### Electrophysiology

 Neural activity was recorded using a Multichannel Acquisition Processor system (Plexon, Dallas, TX) interfaced with a Med Associates conditioning chamber to record behavioral events simultaneously.
 Extracellular voltage signals were first amplified x1 by an analog headstage (Plexon HST/16o25-GEN2- 18P-2GP-G1), then amplified (x1000) and sampled at 40 kHz.
 Raw signals were band-pass filtered from 154 Hz to 8.8 kHz and digitalized at 12 bits resolution.
 Only single neurons with action potentials with a signal-to-noise ratio of ≥3:1 were analyzed (Gutierrez et al., 2010).
 The action potentials were isolated on-line using voltage-time threshold windows and three principal components contour templates algorithm.
 A cluster of waveforms was assigned to a single unit if two criteria were met: Inter-Spike Intervals were larger than the refractory period set to 1 ms, and if it is formed a visible ellipsoid cloud composed of the 3-D projections of the first three principal component analysis of spike waveform shapes.
 Spikes were sorted using Offline Sorter software (Plexon, Dallas, TX) (Gutierrez et al., 2010).
 Only time stamps from offline-sorted waveforms were analyzed.

-## Data analysis
+### Data analysis

 All data analysis was performed using MATLAB (The MathWorks Inc., Natick, MA) and Graphpad Prism (La Jolla, CA, USA).
 Unless otherwise indicated, we used the mean ± sem and the α level at 0.05.

-## Modulation profiles
+### Modulation profiles

-## Cue-evoked responses
+#### Cue-evoked responses

 In the Stimulus epoch, five major Cue-evoked responses were identified: Phasic, Tonic either Active or Inactive and Lick-coherent either Active or Inactive (Figure 2).
 We compared the proportions of Cue-evoked responses among brain regions using a chi-square test.
 Only correct trials were analyzed.
 Each Cue-evoked response type fulfilled a criterion that is described in detail below:

-## Phasic responses
+#### Phasic responses

 To determine if there were phasic Cue-evoked responses, we compared the firing rate from 0 to 0.2 s after Cue-D delivery against the baseline, which encompassed the dry licks emitted from −0.3 to onset of Cue-D delivery (Villavicencio et al., 2018).
 If there was a significant difference (Wilcoxon rank-sum test), then we used a cumulative sum test to identify the onset of modulations (see Gutierrez et al., 2006).
 This analysis identified the onset and offset of modulations by detecting in which time bin the firing rate significantly increased or decreased relative to the baseline (Figure 2—figure supplement 1).
 A neural response was denominated as Phasic if there was one excitatory modulation that started between the first 0.1 s after Cue-D delivery and the duration of this modulation was within 0.04 and 0.2 s.
 This procedure assures that only phasic (but not tonic) modulations were selected.

-## Tonically-Inactive and -Active responses
+#### Tonically-Inactive and -Active responses

 To determine whether a neuron showed a statistically significant evoked response during the Stimulus epoch, we used a ‘best window’ analysis.
 The analysis consisted of scanning the firing rate after Cue-D delivery in multiple window sizes (from 0.05 to 0.6 s in steps of 0.05 s) encompassing only the interval from 0 to 0.6 s.
 Hence, the firing rate in a variety of time centers (from 0.05 to 0.5 s, in 0.05 s steps) and for multiple window sizes was computed, such that each window was estimated as the center ± (window size/2).
 The firing rate on each window was compared against baseline using a Wilcoxon rank-sum test.
 For all statistically significant windows, the ‘best window’ was the one with the largest delta (change) in firing rate relative to baseline.
 A modulation was assigned to be tonic if the duration of the modulation was greater or equal to 0.2 s.
 Positive modulations were termed Active, while negative modulations were designated as Inactive.

-## Lick coherent responses (Coh-Inactive and -Active)
+#### Lick coherent responses (Coh-Inactive and -Active)

 Oscillatory activity between spikes and rhythmic licking (in the 4–12 Hz bandwidth) was identified using multi-taper spectral analysis (Jarvis and Mitra, 2001) by segmenting into chunks the PSTHs aligned to the first lick given at the central spout (for additional details see Gutierrez et al., 2010).
 The confidence intervals and the significance threshold were determined by using a jackknife method (Jarvis and Mitra, 2001).
 A neuron was classified as Lick-coherent only if the lower confidence interval was above the significance threshold.
 To detect if a Lick-coherent neuron exhibited a Cue-D-evoked response a ‘best window’ analysis was employed.
 To determine whether the modulation was either inactive or active the mean firing rate of the significant window was subtracted from the baseline.
 If the result was positive, the modulation was named Lick-coherent Active, while if it was negative, it was named Lick-coherent Inactive.
 From these Lick-coherent neurons we calculated the average coherence value (in the 4–12 Hz band) between licks and spikes in the three brain regions.
 Differences in coherence values were analyzed using a one-way ANOVA, and a Tukey post hoc.
 Finally, in order to assess the relevance of coherence in the detection of gustatory cues, we calculated the coherence value during three task epochs.
 Specifically, we used the central licks given before (pre-Stimulus) and after Cue-D delivery (Stimulus epoch), and the reinforced licks given during the Outcome epoch.
 Coherence value between epochs was compared by using a one-way ANOVA, and a Tukey post hoc confirmed further differences.

-## Non-modulated and Coherent-Non-evoked responses
+#### Non-modulated and Coherent-Non-evoked responses

 Neuronal responses that displayed no significant statistical differences between baseline and cue delivery were denoted Non-Modulated.
 Neurons that were Lick-coherent but which firing was not significantly different between baseline and 0.6 s after Cue-D delivery were termed as Coherent Non-evoked.
 When Non-modulated and Coherent-Non-Evoked neurons were collapsed they were named as Non-evoked.

-## Intensity-selective neurons
+#### Intensity-selective neurons

 To determine Intensity-selective responses we also used the ‘best window’ approach.
 A Wilcoxon rank-sum test was applied to compare the firing rate between Low vs. High Cue-D trials during different intervals within the evoked response.
 The significant window with the higher delta in the firing rate between intensities was named the ‘best window.’
 Neurons that responded similarly to both intensity cues were named Non-selective.
 A chi-square test was used to determine differences in the proportion of Intensity-selective and Non-selective neurons among cortical regions.

 To measure the differences in licking and its impact on neural responses associated with sucrose’s intensity, we determined if lick rate differences occurred during the best-window of Intensity-selective neurons and, if so, we then quantified the proportion of the best-window with lick rate differences.
 To accomplish this, we employed a Receiver Operating Characteristic (ROC) analysis (Green and Swets, 1966) that quantified how different were the lick rates distributions of Low and High trials during the first 0.6 s of the Stimulus epoch.
 The area under the ROC curve (auROC) and its confidence intervals were calculated for all bins (bin size 0.1 s).
 If the inferior confidence interval of a specific bin was above 0.5, then lick rates were significantly different in that bin.
 Only Intensity-selective with significative lick rate differences within the best-window were counted and considered to calculate the proportion of the best-window that displayed lick rate differences.

-## Population decoding of sucrose intensity
+#### Population decoding of sucrose intensity

 To evaluate if Intensity-selective neurons contained more information about sucrose intensity than Non-selective neurons we employed a neural population decoder (MATLAB toolbox of the 1.0 version of the Neural Decoding Toolbox, www.readout.info) (Meyers, 2013).
 To achieve this goal, the decoder was tested with a vector that contained the label of the sucrose intensity given (Low or High) in each trial and a matrix m x n that contains the number of spikes occurring in each trial (m) during each 20 ms time bins (n).
 This matrix is comprised of spikes occurring from Cue-D delivery 0 to 0.6 s.
 Then, the firing rate matrix was normalized to Z-score, and the data set was divided into k different splits (number of data sets).
 Subsequently, k-1 splits were used to train the classifier by averaging the firing rate from the selected trials according to the label class (Low or High), therefore generating a Low or High activity vector where each row represents the firing rate at each time bin.
 The remaining split was used to test the classifier.
 To improve the decoder performance this procedure was repeated k times using a different test split each time, the average of these results was reported as the percentage decoding accuracy.
 The decoder performance for Non-evoked, ‘All,’ Non-selective, and Intensity-selective populations were obtained.
 Significant differences were determined by using a one-way ANOVA and a Bonferroni post hoc to detect differences in performance between populations.
 Furthermore, to determine if spike timing conveyed information about sucrose intensity, we maintained the original firing rate but the time at which each spike occurred was shuffled, in each trial.
 For this, we counted the number of spikes (n) occurring from 0 to 0.6 s after Cue-D delivery and sampled without replacement n new timestamps during this interval.
 A paired t-test was employed to determine differences in decoding accuracy before and after spike timing shuffle.

 Since spike timing shuffling might disrupt the noise-correlation between pairs of simultaneously recorded neurons; and these correlations can affect population decoding (Carnevale et al., 2013; Cohen and Kohn, 2011; Zohary et al., 1994), we determined the impact of removing noise-correlations over the decoding accuracy of sucrose intensity.
 To do so, we detected the neuron-pairs obtained from different channels (Cohen and Kohn, 2011) and normalized the firing rate of each neuron relative to each stimulus (Low or High) by following this equation:

-FRksn−<FRsn>σsn
+$\frac{FR_{ksn}−<FR_{sn}>}{\sigma_{sn}}$

 Where FR is the firing rate, and k indicates the trial, s refers to the stimulus (Low or High), and n is the neuron evaluated (Neuron A or Neuron B).
 Note that for each neuron the firing rate of a given intensity is normalized relative to that intensity (i.e., Low relative to Low).
 The normalized firing rate of Low and High trials of Neuron A were concatenated, generating one vector; the same for Neuron B. From these vectors we calculated the Pearson´s correlation coefficient of the normalized spike counts (rsc, noise correlation); if rsc was significative (see Figure 3—figure supplement 2A, upper panel), then a permutation test where the position of trials was shuffled for Neuron A and Neuron B separately was performed in order to remove noise-correlations (see Figure 3—figure supplement 2A, lower panel).
 The procedure was repeated 10,000 times.
 A corrected p-value was obtained using the following formula: p = (k + 1) / (n + 1), where k is number of times that the shuffled p was greater than the unshuffled p-value and n is the number of shuffling repetitions.
 If the corrected p-value was still significant, then each neuron pair was considered to be noise-correlated.
 This procedure was accomplished for different time windows from 0.1 to 0.6 s (0.1 s steps) after Cue-D delivery.
 However, since noise correlation values were similar across window sizes (see Figure 3—figure supplement 2B), and because 0.6 s offered the most stable firing rate across trials, we choose this window for subsequent analysis.
 Then, we shuffled trials positions of neurons that were noise correlated, and the decoder was fed with these shuffled matrices of the Non-evoked, All, Non-selective, and the Intensity-selective population.
 A paired t-test was used to compare each population before and after removal of noise-correlation.

 To further explore the contribution that each Cue-evoked population adds to sucrose’s decoding, an inclusion and dropping population analysis was performed by either including or removing only one population at a time, respectively (Gutierrez et al., 2006).
 For these analyses, two more populations were added: All-Tonic (combining the Tonic-Inactive + Tonic-Active) and All-Coherent (pooling Coherent-Inactive + Coherent-Active).
 The percent decoding accuracy for Non-evoked, ‘All,’ Phasic, Inactive, Active, Coherent-Inactive, Coherent-Active, All-Tonic, and All-Coherent were computed for the inclusion analysis.
 Differences between groups were tested with a one-way ANOVA and a Dunnett post hoc to compare each group (excluding Phasic) with the Non-evoked.
 The first 0.2 s of the decoder performance of the Phasic group was compared against the Non-evoked group, by employing an unpaired t-test.
 On the other hand, for the dropped analysis the Non-evoked group was not included, and the percent accuracy when ‘All’ neurons were used as a control group for the Dunnett post hoc.
 As well, Phasic (0.2 s after Cue-D) was compared to All population using an unpaired t-test.

-## Coding profile
+### Coding profile

-## Sensory neurons
+#### Sensory neurons

 Responses that decrease or increase as a function of sucrose concentration were searched in the subpopulation of neurons that displayed Intensity-selective responses during 0.6 s after Cue-D onset (see Cue-evoked responses).
 We identified the ‘best window’ by using the firing rates in each Cue-G trial computed for different window sizes and time centers.
 The firing rates of each window were correlated with sucrose concentration (3, 4.75, 7.5, 11.75 and 18 wt%) using a Pearson correlation.
 The statistically significant window with the highest Pearson correlation coefficient was named as the ‘best window.’
 A permutation test were intensity labels were shuffled without replacement was used as multiple-testing correction test (Davison and Hinkley, 1997) for the ‘best window.’
 Briefly, data were shuffled 10,000 times.
 A corrected p-value was obtained as mention above.
 The Pearson correlation coefficient was computed for each significant neuron and then average for each population: increasing or decreasing activity as a function of sucrose intensity.
 Likewise, the activity of each population was normalized to 3 wt%, and the Z-score was computed.

-## Choice-related neurons
+#### Choice-related neurons

 To determine if neural activity tracked subjects’ choices, we identified the ‘best decision window’ where the firing rate correctly classified trials as either Low or High intensity with the highest accuracy, thereby matching the responses made by the subject to the neural activity.
 This method has been successfully used in non-human primates to explore the somatosensory system (de Lafuente and Romo, 2005).
 The analysis was restricted to neurons recorded during generalization sessions during two window intervals: (1) from 0 to 0.6 s from Cue delivery (Stimulus epoch), and (2) from 0.4 s before to 0.8 s around Response onset (time = 0 s), covering the Stimulus and Response epoch.
 These interval windows were chosen to assess if neurons could track subject’s decisions before they leave the central (Stimulus) port and during the Response epoch.
 First, using a 0.2 s fix window size and moving centers in steps of 0.1 s that encompassed all the interval window evaluated, a firing rate matrix (m x n) was obtained for Low (0, 3, 4.75 wt%) and High (7.5, 11.75, 18 wt%) trials, where m represented each neuron and n each time bin from the window interval.
 A ROC curve was employed to obtain the auROC index and its confidence interval following the methods described in de Lafuente and Romo, 2005.
 A neuron was considered to significantly discriminate between Low and High trials if the inferior confidence interval of at least five consecutive time bins were above a ROC value of 0.5 (no significant difference).
 If this criterion was met, then the ‘best window’ where a firing rate threshold classified a trial as being a Low or High trial, with the higher precision, was obtained.
 To reach this objective, the firing rate from different windows was computed and compared to different arbitrary firing rate criteria.
 If a neuron fired more at High trials was denominated as ‘High-Preferred,’ and the number of ‘High trials’ where the firing rate was above the arbitrary threshold were considered High Hits, while the number of ‘Low trials’ where firing rate was below this criterion (Low Hits) were counted.
 If a neuron was ‘Low-Preferred’ the Low and High Hits were considered trials where the firing rate was above and below the arbitrary firing rate threshold, respectively.
 The Low and High Hits were summed and divided by the total number of trials and converted to a percentage of correct responses.
-Briefly, the neuron ‘responses’ were calculated as follow:Correct neuron responses=Low Hits+High HitsNumber of trialsx 100
+Briefly, the neuron ‘responses’ were calculated as follow:

+$$
+Correct neuron responses=\frac{Low Hits+High Hits}{Number of trials}x 100
+$$

 If the neurometric performance was ≥70% correct responses, then it was considered a Choice neuron.
 This criterion was selected since it corresponds to the behavioral performance achieved by rats during the classification sessions (Figure 5—figure supplement 1A).
 The percentage of correct intensity responses from all Choice neurons was then averaged and plotted against sucrose intensity and fitted to a sigmoid function to obtain the neurometric curve.
 The psychometric data for the sessions where these neurons were recorded was plotted and fitted to a sigmoid function.
 Finally, the mean and the 95% confidence interval of the slopes for the psychometric and neurometric curves were obtained.
 A neurometric curve was determined to reliably matched behavior only if the confidence interval of the slopes of both curves were overlapped.

-## Direction-selective neurons
+#### Direction-selective neurons

 In the behavioral tests, subjects were required to move from the center to a lateral port (Response epoch) and from the lateral to the central port (Return epoch) to emit a response and to initiate a new trial, respectively (Figure 1A).
 A Direction-selective neuron would be more active when the subject was moving to one direction (i.e., left) during both Response and Return epochs, while when moving to the other direction (i.e., right) the neuron was less active or non-active.
 A ROC analysis was employed to detect differential responses for Left and Right trials from 0 to 0.7 s of the Response and Return epochs.
 First, the firing rates of the Left and Right trials were computed.
 Then, the auROC curve was determined and scaled by calculating a preference index Pindex = 2(auROC curve −0.5) (Feierstein et al., 2006), which provides a value between −1 (Left preferred) and 1 (Right Preferred), where 0 meant no preference.
 If the neuronal response preferred one side during the Response epoch, a permutation test where left/right labels were shuffled without replacement was used.
 Data were shuffled 10,000 times.
 A corrected p-value was obtained using the following formula: p = (k + 1) / (n + 1), where k is number of times that the shuffled auROC curve was greater than the non-shuffled auROC curve and n is the number of shuffling repetitions.
 If p was significant, the same analysis was repeated from 0 to 0.7 s of the Return epoch.
 All trials were included in the analysis since for the Direction neurons it did not matter whether it was a correct or error trial, but only the direction of the movement.
 The Z-score of the population activity for Left- and Right-selective neurons was computed using as baseline the 0.3 s before the central and lateral port exit for the Response and Return epoch, respectively.
 A chi-square test was used to determine differences in the proportion of neurons with Right- or Left-preferred Direction.

-## Neurons encoding reward (outcome) omission
+#### Neurons encoding reward (outcome) omission

 Neurons that were modulated by water reward omission were identified by using the same ROC analysis as described for the detection of Direction-selective neurons (see above), with the exception that this analysis was restricted to the Outcome epoch: from 0 to 0.6 s from the onset of the second lateral lick.
 The firing rate from rewarded (correct discrimination) and unrewarded trials (error discrimination and generalization trials) were obtained to calculate the auROC curve.
 The population that displayed higher firing rate for reward omitted trials was named ‘Active’ (positive Pindexes), while the population with lower firing rate for these types of trials was denominated ‘Inactive’ (negative Pindexes).
 Furthermore, the lick rate for each type of trials (rewarded/unrewarded) was also calculated to allow visualization of oromotor differences.
 The population activity was normalized to Z-score by using the firing rate in the pre-Stimulus epoch (−0.3 to 0) as the baseline.

-## Population decoding of reward omission
+#### Population decoding of reward omission

 The accuracy to predict the presence or absence of the reward was evaluated by providing the neural decoder with the spikes or the licks that occurred from −0.2 to 0.6 s around the second lateral lick.
 A ROC analysis was employed to detect the window intervals where performance between lick and firing rate were significantly different: if the inferior confidence interval was above 0.5 during at least five consecutive time bins (0.02 s).

-## Overlapping among coding profile populations and between modulation vs. coding profile neurons
+#### Overlapping among coding profile populations and between modulation vs. coding profile neurons

 Since the neurons coding profile were identified in different epochs; then, it is possible that a neuron coding one variable (e.g., direction) could encode another variable in a different interval (e.g., outcome).
 Thus, we evaluated the existence of a significant overlap between coding profile populations (Villavicencio et al., 2018).
 To achieve this goal, a contingency matrix containing the number of only A, only B, A and B, non-A and non-B neurons were obtained for all pair of combinations.
 A Fisher’s exact test was applied to the matrices.
 Only neurons recorded during generalization sessions were used for the analysis to guarantee that data is drawn from the same distribution.
 Likewise, we determined if a coding profile subset belonged preferentially to one modulation profile by performing the same analysis: A Fisher’s exact test was applied to a contingency matrix, where A was a modulation profile and B a coding profile.
 All possible pairwise comparisons were tested.
 Also, only generalization sessions were considered for the analysis.